Call (702) 723-4775

 What Are the Benefits of Using the CAGE Questionnaire?

-The CAGE questionnaire offers many benefits, such as screening efficiency and alcohol dependency detection, making it a valuable tool in clinical relevance for identifying long-term alcohol-related issues in both medical and psychiatric settings.
-This tool allows healthcare providers to assess individuals, such as patients in primary care or those undergoing psychiatric evaluations, for potential alcohol-related disorders quickly.
+The CAGE questionnaire offers many benefits, such as screening efficiency and alcohol dependency detection, making it a valuable tool in clinical settings for identifying long-term alcohol-related issues in both medical and psychiatric settings.

 Benefits of Using the CAGE Questionnaire

-Listed below are the key benefits of using the CAGE questionnaire:
+The key benefits of using the CAGE questionnaire are given below:

 Quick and Easy Administration